rocketbot-cl/InputForm/docs/Manual_InputForm.md

 - format (optional): Text validation format by default is `text`.
 The available formats are:
     - text: Free text.
     - password: Password.
-- css (optional): Bootstrap classes to apply to the element.
+- css (optional): Bootstrap classes to apply to the element (available: col-md-12, col-md-6).

 Example:
 ```json